CCSD provides support to students in kindergarten to Grade 12 who have a first language other than English. The following are support options:

 St. John Reception Centre

 Students who were born outside of Canada and whose family have immigrated to Canada or are here on a valid work permit, would need to go to the St. John Reception Centre prior to enrolling at their local school.
-The St. John Reception Centre is located at 15-12 Street NW and the phone number is 403-500-2007.
 Students whose first language is not English may be required to complete an English language proficiency assessment.
 Families will be interviewed in order to collect information regarding their child’s learning.
 District interpreter services for this appointment are available upon request at no cost to the family.
 Please indicate if you require an interpreter when booking your appointment.
 The new student(s) and a legal guardian must attend the intake appointment.

 Programming for English Language Learning